AMSTERDAM WINTER GUIDE – WHAT TO DO AND SEE + TRAVEL TIPS

 Oliebollen

-Be sure to eat them while they’re still warm as this is when they’re most delicious!
+Be sure to eat the deep-fried dough balls while they’re still warm as this is when they’re most delicious!

 Stroll Along the Canals